 The Company enters into agreements where upon the downgrade of one party, the downgraded party must deliver collateral to the other party.
 These bilateral downgrade arrangements are used by the Company to manage the risk of counterparty downgrades.
-The additional collateral or termination payments that may be called in the event of a future credit rating downgrade vary by contract and can be based on either the counterparty's or the Ultimate Parent's credit ratings by either or both of Moody's Investors Service, Inc. and S&P Global Ratings.
-At June 30, 2023, the future potential incremental collateral amounts and termination payments for the Company that could be called or required by counterparties or exchange and clearing organizations in the event of two-notch downgrade scenario based on the relevant contractual downgrade triggers was \$14.
+The additional collateral or termination payments that may be called in the event of a future credit rating downgrade vary by contract and can be based on either the counterparty's or the Ultimate Parent's credit ratings by Moody's Investors Service, Inc. and S&P Global Ratings and/or other rating agencies.
+At June 30, 2024, the future potential incremental collateral amounts and termination payments for the Company that could be called or required by counterparties or exchange and clearing organizations in the event of two-notch downgrade scenario based on the relevant contractual downgrade triggers was \$4.

-Maximum Potential Payout/Notional of Credit Protection Sold1
+Maximum Potential Payout/Notional of Credit Protection ${\rm Sold}^1$

-Year 2023 s to M Fair Value - Asset/

-< 1 1-3 3-5 Over 5 Total (Liability)

-Index and basket CDS

-Investment grade \$ - \$ - \$ 1 \$ - \$ 1 \$ -

-Non-investment grade 580 857 2,779 4,216 (341)

-Total CDS sold 580 858 2,779 4,217 (341)

-Other credit contracts 93 93 30

-Total credit protection sold \$- \$580 \$858 \$2,872 \$4,310 \$ (311)

-CDS protection sold with identical protection purchased \$4,215
+V Fair Value Asset/ < 1 1-3 3-5 Over 5 Total ability) Index and basket CDS ; Non-investment Grade \$100 \$ 307 \$2,117 \$2,014 \$4,538 \$ (165) Total CDS sold 100 307 2,117 2,014 4,538 (165) Other credit contracts 1 92 93 7 Total credit protection sold \$100 \$ 308 \$2,117 \$2,106 \$4,631 \$ (158) CDS protection sold with identical protection purchased \$4,538 1 Investment grade/N on-inve stment arade de terminati on is ha - sed on the